 - Slowly lower down (3-4 seconds) toward the floor with weight on the heels.

 - Press heels into the floor to extend toward the ceiling (1-2 seconds).

 Substitute: Narrow stance Squat, Rear Lunges, Side Lunges, or to reduce joint issues do a Hip Bridge with a ball.
 If you have access to more equipment, do a Leg Press.

 Complete all three exercises.
 Repeat the sequence up to three times.
 Each exercise should take about a minute.
-Your 10 minute workout is now completed and it will be easy to stay consistent with this workout routine!
+Your 10 minute workout is now complete and it will be easy to stay consistent with this workout routine!